arthurgassner/swissenergy-frontend/docs/motivation.md

 In industry, most -- if not all -- ML use-cases start with a business problem.
 That is, you work for a business, they have a problem, and they're turning to you because they think ML might be a way to a solution.

-In our case, let's assume the business problem is a colleague coming to you saying
+In our case, let's assume the business problem is a colleague coming to us saying

 !!! note "Business Problem"
     We are an energy distribution company.